trendzetter/pact/README.md

 ### Instructions for Linux Users

-Linux is supported in terms of both the binary distributions (see below) and building from source.
+Linux is supported both in terms of ready-to-use binary downloads (see [Binary Distributions](#binary-distributions)) and building from source.
 For installing `pact` on Linux distributions in the Arch family, refer to [this package on the AUR](https://aur.archlinux.org/packages/pact/).
 Otherwise, please refer to [building from source](#building-from-source).

 ### Building from Source